Do you know about the Glycerin Uses in the Garden? It is an active ingredient in promoting plant growth, improving soil texture, and more!

 3. As a Stimulant of Soil Microbes

-4. As a Substitute for Water
+4. As a Moisture Enhancer

 5. As a Seed Germination Stimulant

-Soaking seeds in a solution of diluted glycerin helps to counteract the adverse impact of salinity on growth and metabolism, thereby allowing seeds to germinate with greater vigor and exhibit higher levels of essential oils and alkaloids that promote health.
+Soaking seeds in a solution of diluted glycerin helps to counteract the adverse impact of salinity on growth and metabolism, allowing seeds to germinate with greater vigor and exhibit higher levels of essential oils and alkaloids that promote health.

 6. Preserve Flowers